JavaScript's New Private Class Fields, and How to Use Them — SitePoint

 }

-Class declarations execute in strict mode; there’s no need to add
+Class declarations always execute in strict mode.
+There’s no need to add

 'use strict'.

-constructor method is run when an object of this type is created, and it typically defines initial properties.
+The constructor method is run when an object of the Animal type is created.
+It typically sets initial properties and handles other initializations.

 speak() and

-walk() are methods which add further functionality.
+walk() are instance methods which add further functionality.

 An object can now be created from this class with the